5 min read By Mike VanVickle

 • HUD grants and programs may support energy efficiency in public housing

 Early compliance action may unlock funding opportunities for affordable housing properties to improve both energy performance and building quality simultaneously.
+A 2026 audit might qualify a property for additional grants that wouldn’t be available in 2028.

 Working with Multifamily-Experienced Professionals